 Why These Drills?

 There are lots of great drills out there to improve your shooting ability.
 The ones I’ve chosen here were done for a purpose.

-Second they can be done with minimal supplies.
+Second, they can be done with minimal supplies.

 Start the drill in the ready position, as if you had just fired and are going to fire again.

 Firing a shot on target completes the drill.

-Starting in the firing position drop the magazine with the firing hand as the nonfiring hand locks the bolt to the rear.
+Starting in the firing position, drop the magazine with the firing hand as the nonfiring hand locks the bolt to the rear.

-With the bolt to the rear the jam should clear, if it does not, clear the brass.
-Reinsert the magazine and fire a single shot and the drill is over.
+With the bolt to the rear the jam should clear, if it does not, clear the brass with your hand.

 Put another round in the chamber and fire a round.

 Make It Harder — Randomly load an empty case into the magazine, and let the malfunction surprise you.